How To Select the Right Tracks for Your Track Loaders

 Rubber tracks are the most expensive replacement part that you will ever buy for your skid steer other than its engine.
-Despite their high cost, tracks are a disposable component, which means they can’t be repaired and they aren’t insurable.
+Despite their high cost, tracks are a disposable component no matter how much preventative maintenance you do, which means they can’t be repaired and they aren’t insurable.
 If the track gets damaged, you will have to throw it away and purchase a new one.
 Thus, purchasing rubber tracks poses a significant financial risk.

 If you buy your tracks from an irreputable company that hasn’t been in the business for very long and produces poor quality tracks, you could end up having to spend $800 to $2,500 per side on replacement rubber tracks for skid steers if the track breaks, in addition to the hidden costs of downtime.
 As such, it’s always more beneficial to spend a few hundred dollars more to purchase your tracks from a more reputable and established supplier like McLaren Industries that has been in the business for over 20 years.
 McLaren is one of the few OEM skid steer rubber track manufacturers that also produce aftermarket rubber tracks for sale.
 Most competitor companies are only trading companies.
 For more information regarding our industry-leading rubber tracks, contact us today at 1-800-836-0040.